nmnaughton/nmnaughton.github.io/research.md

 # Inverse Problem

-THe inverse problem asks how take the dMRI signal from it determine the microstrucutre of the muscle?
-We use the insights we gain from solving the forward problem to develop models that allow us to invert the forward problem by taking the measured dMRI signal and going backwards to the orginal microstructure that caused the signal.
+The inverse problem asks how to take the dMRI signal and determine the microstructure of the muscle from it?
+We use the insights we gain from solving the forward problem to develop models that allow us to invert the forward problem by taking the measured dMRI signal and going backwards to the original microstructure that caused the signal.
 These models consist of analytical compartment models, numerical inversion methods, meta-models and machine learning techniques to determine what dMRI pulse sequences encode the most information into the signal and how to decode this information to recover the underlying microstructure.

 [learn more](/pages/inverse-problem/)